 Building a large IV facility, such as the Silo, is an expensive and challenging undertaking that entails hardware choices, resource constraints, and technological expertise.
 A key takeaway from designing and constructing the Silo was the necessity to strike a balance between hardware capabilities and visualization requirements.
-Naturally, the Silo is impressive and adequately utilized for data that requires high resolution and panoramic visualization.
-We also acknowledge that advancements in HMD technology are significantly improving display resolution and quality.
-A thorough study of rendering quality, collaboration, and data limits needs to be conducted to understand the trade-offs and utility of large IV systems over the adoption of lightweight HMDs.
+Naturally, the Silo is only impressive and adequately utilized for data that requires high resolution and panoramic visualization.